kinecosystem/kin-ecosystem-sdk-docs/docs/common-flows.md

     Kin.requestPayment(offerJwt, new KinCallback<OrderConfirmation>() {
         @Override
             public void onResponse(OrderConfirmation orderConfirmation) {
-                // OrderConfirmation will be called once payment transaction to the user completed successfully.
+                // Callback will be called once payment transaction to the user completed successfully.
-                // OrderConfirmation can be kept on digital service side as a receipt proving user received his Kin.
+                // jwtConfirmation can be kept on digital service side as a receipt proving user received his Kin.
                 System.out.println("Succeed to create native earn.\n jwtConfirmation: " + orderConfirmation.getJwtConfirmation());
             }